beyarkay/masters-thesis/src/02_background.md

 subsequent periods of scepticism which are often referred to as the "AI winters".

-Machine learning is a subfield of AI, and the term was coined by Arthur Samuel in his 1959 paper studying the popular board game of checkers
+The term "Machine learning" was coined by Arthur Samuel in his 1959 paper studying the popular board game of checkers
 \citep{samuelStudiesMachineLearning1959}.
-The development of deep learning with AlexNet in \citealp{krizhevskyImageNetClassificationDeep2012} renewed interest in the field.
+The development of deep learning with AlexNet, described in \citealp{krizhevskyImageNetClassificationDeep2012} renewed interest in the field.
 Machine learning has solved many problems once thought impossible, beating humans at games such as Chess\citep{campbellDeepBlue2002}, Go \citep{silverMasteringGameGo2016}, StarCraft